Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/work.md

 (a) Confidential-Copilot\src\app\api\projects\route.ts
 This code defines API routes for managing projects in a Next.js application using Supabase for authentication and database interactions.
 The `GET` handler retrieves a list of projects for the authenticated user, while the `POST` handler creates a new project.
-Both handlers use the Supabase client (`createClient`) to interact with the Supabase database, and they handle authentication checks, data validation, and error responses.
+Both handlers use the Supabase client (`createClient`) to interact with the Supabase database, and they handle authentication checks using `supabase.auth.getUser()` for improved security, data validation, and error responses.
 The API uses `next/server`'s `NextRequest` and `NextResponse` for request and response handling.
+The POST endpoint also includes validation to prevent creation of duplicate project names for the same user.

 (b) Confidential-Copilot\src\app\api\projects\[id]\route.ts
 This code defines API endpoints for managing projects in a Next.js application with Supabase authentication.
 -   `verifyProjectAccess`: A helper function to verify if a project exists and belongs to the given user.
--   `GET`: Retrieves project details by ID.
+-   `GET`: Retrieves project details by ID, using `supabase.auth.getUser()` for secure authentication.
 -   `PATCH`: Updates project information (name, description).
 -   `DELETE`: Deletes a project by ID (cascading deletion is assumed for related documents and vector chunks).

 6. Document Upload API Implementation
 (a) Document Validation API Route: Confidential-Copilot\src\app\api\documents\validate\route.ts This code defines an API endpoint (`POST` in route.ts) in a Next.js application that validates a file upload.
-It uses Supabase for authentication and checks if the user has a valid session using `supabase.auth.getSession()`.
+It uses Supabase for authentication and checks if the user has a valid session using `supabase.auth.getUser()`.
 The endpoint receives a file via `FormData`, checks if it's a PDF, and validates its size against `MAX_FILE_SIZE`.
 If the file passes validation, it returns a success response with file metadata; otherwise, it returns an error.
 The `createClient()` function initializes a Supabase client with cookie handling for server-side operations.

 (b) Document Upload API Route:
 Confidential-Copilot\src\app\api\projects\[projectId]\documents\route.ts
 This code defines two API endpoints in route.ts for handling documents within a project.
 The `POST` function handles document uploads, taking `id` from the route parameters.
-It authenticates the user, verifies project ownership, and then inserts the document metadata and chunks into the Supabase database.
+It authenticates the user using `supabase.auth.getUser()`, verifies project ownership, and then inserts the document metadata and chunks into the Supabase database.
 If chunk insertion fails, it attempts to delete the document.
 The `GET` function retrieves a list of documents for a given `id`, also ensuring user authentication and project ownership.
 Both functions use the `createClient` function to initialize a Supabase client and return appropriate JSON responses with error handling.

 (c) Document Metadata API Route:
 Confidential-Copilot\src\app\api\documents\[id]\route.ts
 This code defines two API endpoints for handling document-specific operations in a Next.js application using Supabase for database interactions and authentication.
-The `GET` function retrieves document details and metadata based on the document ID, verifying user authentication and ownership before returning the document's metadata, including the project name and chunk count.
+The `GET` function retrieves document details and metadata based on the document ID, verifying user authentication using `supabase.auth.getUser()` and ownership before returning the document's metadata, including the project name and chunk count.
 The `DELETE` function removes a document and its associated chunks, also ensuring user authentication and ownership before performing the deletion.
 Both functions handle potential errors and return appropriate JSON responses.

 (d) Document Upload Progress API Route: Confidential-Copilot\src\app\api\documents\progress\route.ts This code defines an API route (`route.ts`) in a Next.js application for tracking the progress of document uploads.
 It uses Supabase for authentication and stores progress information in an in-memory object `progressStore`.
 The `POST` method updates the progress, status, and any error messages associated with a given `uploadId`.
 The `GET` method retrieves the progress data for a specific `uploadId`.
 The `cleanupOldEntries` function periodically removes old entries from the `progressStore` to prevent memory leaks.
 The `createClient` function initializes a Supabase client with cookie handling for server-side operations, ensuring that user sessions are maintained.
-The Supabase client is then used to call `getSession` to ensure the user is authenticated.
+The Supabase client is then used to call `supabase.auth.getUser()` to ensure the user is authenticated.

 7. Processing Pipeline API Implementation
 (a) Processing Start API Endpoint: Confidential-Copilot\src\app\api\processing\start\route.ts This code defines an API endpoint (`POST` in route.ts) in a Next.js application to initiate document processing.
 It uses Supabase for authentication and database interactions.
-The `POST` function first checks if the user is authenticated using `supabase.auth.getSession()`.
+The `POST` function first checks if the user is authenticated using `supabase.auth.getUser()`.
 If authenticated, it parses the request body to extract `projectId` and `fileName`, validates their presence, and verifies that the project exists and belongs to the user by querying the `projects` table.
 A unique `jobId` is generated, and the function returns this `jobId` along with a status message to the client.
 Error handling is included to return appropriate HTTP status codes for authentication failures, missing parameters, project not found, and other server errors.

 (b) Processing Status API Endpoint: Confidential-Copilot\src\app\api\processing\status\[jobId]\route.ts This code defines a `GET` function in route.ts that serves as an API endpoint to check the status of a document processing job, identified by `jobId`.
-It initializes a Supabase client, verifies user authentication via `supabase.auth.getSession()`, and then makes an internal `fetch` request to the `/api/documents/progress` endpoint, passing the `jobId` as an `uploadId` parameter.
+It initializes a Supabase client, verifies user authentication via `supabase.auth.getUser()`, and then makes an internal `fetch` request to the `/api/documents/progress` endpoint, passing the `jobId` as an `uploadId` parameter.
 If the internal request is successful, it returns the status data as a JSON response; otherwise, it returns an error.
 Error handling is included to catch any exceptions during the process.

 (c) Processing Cancel API Endpoint: Confidential-Copilot\src\app\api\processing\cancel\[jobId]\route.ts This code defines a Next.js API endpoint (`POST` at `/api/documents/cancel/[jobId]`) to cancel a document processing job.
-It extracts the `jobId` from the URL parameters, initializes a Supabase client using `createClient()`, and verifies user authentication via `supabase.auth.getSession()`.
+It extracts the `jobId` from the URL parameters, initializes a Supabase client using `createClient()`, and verifies user authentication via `supabase.auth.getUser()`.
 Upon successful authentication, it sends a `POST` request to `/api/documents/progress` to update the job's status to 'cancelled'.
 The function returns a JSON response indicating success or failure, along with appropriate HTTP status codes.
 Error handling is included to catch and log any exceptions during the cancellation process.

 (d) Create a Client-Side Processing Utility: Confidential-Copilot\src\lib\processingUtils.ts This code defines a client-side document processing pipeline in processingUtils.ts for a React/TypeScript application.
 It includes functions to handle PDF processing, embedding generation, encryption, and interaction with a backend API.
 The `processPdfDocument` function orchestrates the entire process: it extracts text from a PDF using `processPdfFile`, generates embeddings using `generateBatchEmbeddings`, encrypts the data using functions from `encryptionUtils` (like `encryptText`, `encryptMetadata`, and `encryptVector`), and uploads the encrypted data to the server.
 Helper functions like `initiateProcessingJob`, `updateProcessingProgress`, and `cancelProcessingJob` manage the communication with the backend to track and control the processing job.
 The code also defines types and interfaces such as `ProcessingStatus`, `ProcessingProgressEvent`, and `ProcessingOptions` to manage the state and configuration of the document processing pipeline.